Saturday, March 17, 2007

 Bird's eye view of Azimpur colony - year 2002

-Weekend view of Azimpur road near Eden Girl's college
+Azimpur road near Eden Girl's college

-North of 'China building', Azimpur
+Dormitory type north of 'China building', Azimpur

-Historical 'Chapra Masjid' on right (near Daira Sharif)
+'Chapra Masjid' on right (near Daira Sharif)

 'Chapra' Masjid

-Once popular Community Centre for wedding parties
+Community Centre for wedding parties etc.

-New buildings near Azimpur graveyard
+New buildings of 1970-80's near Azimpur graveyard

 The semi permanent MLA 'Party Centre' (Sadashyya bhavan) once stood around